IgorDeepakM/SpacePony/README.md

 * The CTFE has taken some ideas and code from (https://github.com/lukecheeseman/ponyta) but most of the implementation is completely new.
 The `#postexpr` in ponyta will not be used at all and the `#` character can be used for future purposes instead.

 * It is possible to go really far with CTFE and the goal is to support as many expressions and types as possible.
-CTFE will be added to more places than only `comptime expression end`.
-It is also possible to try running CTFE at key places in the code.
-In the D language it is possible load files at compile time using `import("file.txt")` which can be used together with CTFE and similar functionality should be added to SpacePony as well.
+CTFE might be added to more places than only `comptime expression end`, which means it is also possible to try running CTFE at key places in the code.
+It is also possible to use CTFE in order to build up string mixins, self generating code.
+The D language has string mixins which can be used as a tool for meta-programming.

 * Note that the purpose of CTFE is not really optimizations but rather a guarantee that an expression can be evaluated at compile time.
 LLVM already does constant folding and can do the much of same job as CTFE.
 One important decision to add CTFE was to be able to have expressions in value type parameters in generics.